Introduction: American Flag Concealment Case

 You can buy these hinges at any local hardware store or order them on Amazon. https://www.amazon.com/Lancher-4-Pack-installation...

 I like to install the Union first.
 I'm not sure if it really matters, but I find it a little easier.
 When installing, lay the cabinet face down as if everything was already attached.
 Line up your union with the edges of the frame.
 Fold the hinges closed and make sure they are both facing the same direction.
 Mark where you want to lay the hinges.
 Predrill just a tiny starter hole in the center of the 4 slotted holes on the hinge.
 Using a screwdriver, screw the hinges in place.
 Do this for both the hinges. *Do not do the other 4 circular holes yet.
 Now open the Union door.
-You should notice that the door may not open all the way.
+You may notice that the door won't open all the way.
 This is fine.
-Stand the cabinet on its end with the Union end down.
+Stand the cabinet on its end with the Union side down.
 Now gently loosen the screws you just put in one by one until the door will open all the way.
 Now tighten the screws back up and put in the remaining screws.

 Do the same routine for the big door.